-- Increasing web presence and providing user interaction using social networking sites such as Facebook and Twitter. - Maintaining web tools, such as the forecast widget, to provide forecasts to the local media and partners. - Updating and maintaining the mobile app. - Investigate and, as appropriate, incorporate new technology to enhance user experience.
+- Updating the website as needed to provide accurate air quality information forecasts, current, and historical data. - Maintaining web tools to provide forecasts to the local media, partners, and the public. - Updating and maintaining the mobile app. - Investigate and, as appropriate, incorporate new technology to enhance user experience. - Maintain the content management system.